osxmidi/LinVst/README.md

 wininet can be overridden with wininet.dll and iertutil.dll and nsi.dll

-The winbind and libntlm0 packages might need to be installed for net access.
+The winbind and libntlm0 and gnutls packages might need to be installed for net access (sudo apt-get install winbind sudo apt-get install gnutls-bin sudo apt-get install libntlm0)

 Occasionally other dlls might need to be overridden such as gdiplus.dll etc